bbc/gel/src/components/comments.md

 ### Posting a comment

-Where JavaScript is available, comments section is rendered and form validation initialized, as implemented in [Form fields](../form-fields).
+Where JavaScript is available, comments section is rendered and form validation initialised, as implemented in [Form fields](../form-fields).
 In this case, the only validation rule is that the `id="your-comment"` `<textarea>` is `required`.
 With the following rules object supplied, the `aria-required="true"` attribution is automatically added to the `<textarea>` element.

 ```js
 var rules = [